First East Turkestan Republic: National army

-The National Army of the Islamic Republic East Turkestan Republic was formed on November 12, 1933, and originally consisted of two divisions (around 22,000 troops), the Qeshqer infantry division (stationed in the capital, Qeshqer), and the Khotan Infantry Division (stationed in Khotan).
+The National Army of the Islamic Republic East Turkestan Republic was formed on 12 November 1933, and originally consisted of two divisions (around 22,000 troops), the Kashgar infantry division (stationed in the capital, Kashgar), and the Khotan Infantry Division (stationed in Khotan).
 The National Army was poorly armed and trained in the beginning of the Revolution, so a military academy was set up in Atush (Artush) to train cadets.
 All Turkic ethnic groups were called to take up arms and join the National Army.
-The military was headed by the Defense Minister Mehmut Muhiti (a Uyghur revolutionary from Turpan).
-Although the true size of the National Army is not known, it is estimated at around 40,000 to 60,000 according to official Soviet sources.:
+The military was headed by the Defense Minister Mahmut Muhiti (a Uyghur revolutionary from Turpan).
+Although the true size of the National Army is not known, it is estimated at 40,000 to 60,000 according to official Soviet sources.